Financial Reporting Manual

 4320.12Any report modification due to a scope limitation would result in a disclaimer of opinion on the audit of ICFR.
 Reports that result in a disclaimer of opinion are expected to be rare.
 [S-X 2-02(f)] Reports on audits of ICFR that disclaim an opinion due to a scope limitation should be discussed with CF-OCA in advance of filing.
 (Last updated: 9/30/2011)

-4320.15If management discloses additional information in the report (e.g., its plans to implement new controls, corrective actions taken after the date of assessment, or a statement that management believes the cost of correcting a material weakness would exceed the benefits to be derived from implementing new controls), the auditor is required to modify its report regarding any additional information and disclaim this information.
-[AS 5, paragraphs C1 and C12-14]
+4320.15If management discloses additional information in the report (e.g., its plans to implement new controls, corrective actions taken after the date of assessment, or a statement that management believes the cost of correcting a material weakness would exceed the benefits to be derived from implementing new controls), the auditor is required to modify its report regarding any additional information and disclaim an opinion on this information.
+[AS 2201, paragraphs C1 and C12-14]

 4320.19If the auditor makes reference to another auditor’s report on ICFR, the separate report of the other auditor on ICFR must also be included in the filing.
 [S-X 2-05]